LeskoIam/kronoterm_cloud_relay/docs/home_assistant.md

+## Home Assistant Configuration

-Assuming you have kronoterm-cloud-relay running and reachable following needs to be added to your home assistant `configuration.yaml` file.
+Assuming you have kronoterm-cloud-relay running and reachable following needs to be added to your home assistant:

+### `configuration.yaml` file.

 ```yaml
 sensor: